-This post about mastering the “Four C’s” is an excerpt from the upcoming Happy Brain Science book All Work & Some Play: The Scientific Case for Playing Games at Work, by Kristen Toohill and Scott Crabtree.
+This post about mastering the “Four C’s” is an excerpt from the upcoming Happy Brain Science book All Work & Some Play: Future-Proof Your Career through Games, by Kristen Toohill and Scott Crabtree.

 We live in an exciting age: Artificial Intelligence (AI) is now capable of performing routine, repetitive work, freeing humans up to do what we do best.
 Just as farmers at the beginning of the 20th century couldn’t imagine most of the jobs available today (Comic artist!
 SEO optimizer!
 Chief Happiness Officer!), you, too, can’t accurately anticipate the changes our work world will undergo over the course of your career.